Government re-constitutes Cabinet committees, check the full list

 - Nirmala Sitharaman, Minister of Finance; Minister of Corporate Affairs

-- Ramvilas Paswan, Minister of Consumer Affairs, Food and Public Distribution.
+- Ramvilas Paswan, Minister of Consumer Affairs; Food and Public Distribution.

-- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare, Minister of Rural Development: and Minister of Panchayati Raj.
+- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare; Minister of Rural Development; and Minister of Panchayati Raj.

-- Ravi Shankar Prasad, Minister of Communications and Information Technology; and Minister of Law and Justice

-- Thawar Chand Gehlot, Minister of Social Justice & Empowerment
+- Thawar Chand Gehlot, Minister of Social Justice & Empowerment.

-- Prakash Javadekar, Minister of Environment, Forest & Climate Change; Minister of Information & Broadcasting
+- Prakash Javadekar, Minister of Environment, Forest & Climate Change; Minister of Information & Broadcasting.

 - Prahlad Joshi, Minister of Parliamentary Affairs; Minister of Coal and Mines.